Skip to main content

 How can Life Skills courses help?

 Throughout all of our programmes we discuss a wide variety of behaviours and examine the risks and consequences of these.
-Using our unique SKILL DECISION MAKING MODEL to work through a number of different scenarios students will learn to manage personal stress, act responsibly, find out where to go for support and help, and what makes a good citizen.
+Using our unique STaR and SKILL DECISION MAKING MODEL’s to work through a number of different scenarios students will learn to manage personal stress, act responsibly, find out where to go for support and help, and what makes a good citizen.

 Which course do I need?